Maximillian/keycap-set-templates/README.md

 ## License

-This project is licensed under the GPL 3.0 License - see the [GNU License](https://www.gnu.org/licenses/gpl-3.0.en.html) file for details
+This project is licensed under the GPL 3.0 License - see the [LICENSE.md](LICENSE.md) file for details